Automated translations with Customer Language Adaptation tool at SAP Business ByDesign

 With Release 1902, Customer Language Adaptation tool (LAT) will enable customers and partners to translate selected Work Centers to their preferred language.
 This shall allow users in a local subsidiary to operate SAP Business ByDesign in the local language, replace text with specific business terminology or translated micro-vertical extensions developed with Cloud Applications Studio

 Currently, our integration with SAP Translation Hub Service reduces translation turnaround time for faster go–to-market.
 SAP Translation Hub is an SAP Cloud Platform service that opens the door to the wealth of SAP’s translation experience across multiple products and languages.
 It opens SAP ByD to additional languages (up to 40 languages, including traditional Chinese, Thai or Romanian to name a few!) and leverage SAP Machine Translation capabilities in addition to our SAP HANA database of multilingual text from SAP Applications.
+Check details in World Map of Country Version presentation by SAP and Partners.
 If you need further support to review the translation proposals from SAP Translation Hub you can contact the SAP Language Service Partners (see general description of their services and a list of those partners).

 You may agree with me, this new localization service and innovation, enhance SAP ByD abilities to support users in many of your subsidiaries’ roll out, where local language is different than the language offered by us.
 Language goes now, hand in hand with our Localization Toolkit approach ( check blog), and bring the technical ability to operate on local language to a new dimension.
 From a go-to- market approach, among others, it clearly solves the first customer dilemma about using only the language offered in ByD (currently 12 languages), it allows the new Work Center created with Cloud Application Studio (e.g. micro-vertical add-ons) to use specific industry terminology or simply, reduce cost of new language translation.